-If you lived in Jamaica instead of United States, you would:
+If you moved to Jamaica from the United States, you would:

 MAKE 83% LESS MONEY EVERY YEAR